 The system of taking blood tests here is quite unlike the UK.
 Around 50 people are given appointments between 8.00 and 9.00 am and wait altogether in a room for their name to be called.
 Then with phials in hand, you wait in a queue to have blood taken, It isn’t cosy but it is very quick and efficient.
 I’m usually out within 20 minutes of arriving.

 Thinking of moving to Spain in the next year?
 Property Guides will be at Your Overseas Home, the show for serious buyers, where you can get answers to your detailed questions and be introduced to trusted lawyers, agents and currency providers.
-Click here to apply for FREE tickets to the five shows in 2019.
+Click here to apply for FREE tickets to the next show in Harrogate on 5th October.

 Prescriptions are not free in Spain.
 Each region has its own rules and the payment will depend on your income tax return for the previous year.
 Most pensioners will pay around 10% if their annual income can be shown to be less than €18,000 and the amount is capped at €8 a month.
 If you are not taxed in Spain, you will have to pay the full cost though there are companies that will cover some of the costs – they are called mutuas.
 Working people and those with an income of more than €18,000 are expected to pay 50% of the cost.
 Non pensioners who have an income of under €18,000 will pay up to 40%.